openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/monolith-cloud-service.md

 the cloud.

 In the beginning, in the cloud every collection was its own database too.
-Every time somebody would sign up in VSTS, the service would create a new database.
+Every time somebody would sign up in Azure DevOps, the service would create a new database.
 At one point we had 11,000 databases in Azure North Central.
 We had a lot of DBs and we were going to go broke if we kept it that way, but that’s where we started.
 Also, upgrades were offline.
 We